vehktaur/vehktaur/README.md

 # Hi there, I'm Victor Akhihiero! 👋

-I'm a **Frontend Engineer** with almost four years of experience building, maintaining, and optimizing user-friendly web applications.
+I'm a **Frontend Engineer** with several years of experience building, maintaining, and optimizing user-friendly web applications.
 Passionate about creating seamless and accessible user interfaces, I specialize in **React, Next.js, TypeScript, JavaScript, and Tailwind CSS**. 🎨💡⚡

 ## 🚀 About Me